-ISOVOX are probably the most popular style of booth of this kind and is a quick and convenient way to set up something both permanent and also very portable if you travel with your voiceover gear… If you’d like to know more about booths, mics, headphones and voiceover gear CLICK HERE
+ISOVOX is probably the most popular style of the booth of this kind and is a quick and convenient way to set up something both permanent and also very portable if you travel with your voiceover gear.

 A word on Audio Tools?

 Ah yes, we mentioned them earlier…